 - Inability to ask for help.
 A child who suffers from emotional neglect learns that they shouldn’t ask for help, because it won’t be given or it appears “weak.”
 This is especially damaging to sensitive children because they need to learn to speak up for their needs in a world that often doesn’t understand them.

 - Anxiety.
 All of these factors can combine to leave a sensitive child with ongoing anxiety, fueled by the fear that they are always doing things “wrong.”

 When you begin to treat yourself as if you matter, the people in your life begin to see you differently and respond to you differently.

 4 Steps to Recovering from Childhood Emotional Neglect

-Childhood emotional neglect (CEN) doesn’t disappear when you grow up.
-Adults carry it with them into their lives, and it affects everything: their relationships, their self-image, and mental wellbeing.
+Unfortunately, childhood emotional neglect doesn’t disappear when you grow up.
+Adults carry it with them into their lives, and it can affect everything: their relationships, self-image, and mental wellbeing.
 The good news is emotional neglect is something you can recover from.
 Here are four strategies that will help: